felipesilvaibi/notification-api/README.md

    - Service Account User
    - Service Account Admin

-5. **GitHub Actions Secrets**: Access the service account in GitHub Actions, generate a `GCP_SA_KEY` in JSON format, and add it to the GitHub repo's actions secrets.
+5. **GitHub Actions Secrets**: Access the githubactions service account, generate a `GCP_SA_KEY` in JSON format, and add it to the GitHub repo's actions secrets.
 Also, add the `GH_TOKEN` (GitHub token) to the repo's secrets.

 6. **Cloud Storage Bucket**: Create a bucket in Cloud Storage using the repository name and branch as the naming convention (e.g., `notification-api-main`).